derailed/popeye/README.md

 * You're running older versions of Kubernetes.
 Popeye works best Kubernetes 1.13+.
 * You don't have enough RBAC fu to manage your cluster (see RBAC section)
-* Your cluster does not run a metric server.

 ## Disclaimer